AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/conf-output-generation.md

 >
 > See the *Output history* section in the [Best practices guide](https://helpx.adobe.com/content/dam/help/en/xml-documentation-solution/cs-mar-22/Adobe-Experience-Manager-Guides_Best-Practices_EN.pdf) for best practices around working with output history.

+## Output generation performance optimization {#id176LB050VUI}

+AEM Guides allows you to configure the output generation processes pool size that controls the number of output generation processes that run concurrently.
+By default, the process pool size is set to number of processing cores available in your system plus one.
+You might want to change this value to 1 in case you want sequential publishing.
+In this case, the first publishing task gets executed and the next publishing task is stored in the publishing queue.

+To change the output generation processing pool size, update the **Generation Pool Size** setting in the `com.adobe.fmdita.publish.manager.PublishThreadManagerImpl` bundle.

 ## Configure FrameMaker Publishing Server (for On-Premise) {#id1678G0Z0TN6}

 You can use FrameMaker Publishing Server \(FMPS\) to generate output for your DITA content.
 Configuring FMPS will allow you to generate output in multiple formats supported by FMPS.